groupdocs-comparison/GroupDocs.Comparison-Reference-Tutorials/content/english/java/basic-comparison/java-document-comparison-groupdocs-comparison/_index.md

 }
 ```

-### How should I handle very large documents (100MB+)?
+**Q: How should I handle very large documents (100 MB+)?**

-For large documents, consider these approaches:
+A:
-- Disable coordinate calculation unless absolutely necessary
+- Disable coordinate calculation unless needed.
-- Use streaming APIs when possible
+- Use streaming APIs.
-- Process documents in chunks or pages
+- Process documents in chunks or pages.
-- Implement proper memory management and monitoring
+- Monitor memory usage closely.

-### What file formats does GroupDocs.Comparison support?

-The library supports over 60 formats including DOCX, PDF, XLSX, PPTX, TXT, RTF, ODT, and many more.
-Check the official documentation for the complete list, as new formats are added regularly.

-### Is there a way to visually highlight changes in the output?
+**Q: Is there a way to visually highlight changes in the output?**

-Absolutely!
-Configure your `CompareOptions` to generate visual diffs:
+A:
 ```java
 CompareOptions options = new CompareOptions.Builder()
     .setShowInsertedContent(true)